Zhang-Xiyue/Zhang-Xiyue.github.io/_pages/about.md

 I am looking for motivated Ph.D. students with a strong interest in formal verification or empirical analysis of data-driven models and systems.
 Ideal candidates will have a background in computer science or a closely related field.
 Scholarships are available for both home and international students, including those at the University-level, Faculty-level, CDTs, CSC, and others.
 Feel free to email me if you'd like to discuss further!

 # 🔥 News
 - *2025.03*: &nbsp;🎉🎉 Our paper "Runtime Backdoor Detection for Federated Learning via Representational Dissimilarity Analysis" has been accepted by IEEE Transactions on Dependable and Secure Computing (TDSC).
-Looking forward to sharing more details once the final version is available!
+Check out the arxiv version [here](http://arxiv.org/abs/2503.04473).
 - *2025.01*: &nbsp;🎟️🎟️ I am happy to serve on the panel for the AI4CI (Artificial Intelligence for Collective Intelligence) hub ECR event.
 Look forward to an engaging discussion!
 - *2024.11*: &nbsp;🎉🎉 I am honoured to present an inaugural talk on Neural Network Certification to kick off the Trustworthy Systems Lab (TSL) seminar series at the University of Bristol.
 Join our [Teams channel](https://teams.microsoft.com/l/channel/19%3a22010dd992a94c4fad51ebbe0e678fc5%40thread.tacv2/General?groupId=7c8a30f5-2218-4763-9fa3-7ee3d23ab033&tenantId=b2e47f30-cd7d-4a4e-a5da-b18cf1a4151b) for more details.